How to Start an LLC in New Jersey: Step-by-Step

 Your LLC will use New Jersey law when the operating agreement doesn’t address an issue.
 It’s also possible New Jersey law will override the operating agreement in certain circumstances.
 But a well-drafted agreement serves as the primary set of rules for your LLC.

-new jersey operating agreement
+New Jersey operating agreement

 You are not required to file it with New Jersey authorities.
 Give a copy of the operating agreement to all members and keep at least one with the LLC records.